 For hypnosis, I come to your home, office or we can meet at a safe outside location.
 My clients are from Los Angeles to Bakersfield and often can't come to me so I'm mobile.
 And I'm not your ordinary hypnotist.
 With me, you can either sit or stand and I'll put you through 3 (15 second) progressive exercises, each one is meant to help you relax and focus more and more.
 And I am the ONLY hypnotist who can help you with multiple issues at once, so write them down and bring the list with you.

 What is hypnosis?
-The word hypnosis or hypnotized has no real meaning or explanation and was therefore greatly abused by the movie industry who convinced the superstitious and nieve public that it was evil, mind control and against their religion, the exact opposite of what it really is.
+The word hypnosis or hypnotized has no real explanation and was therefore greatly misinterpreted and abused by the movie industry who convinced the superstitious and naive public that it was evil, mind control and against their religion, the exact opposite of what it really is.

 Is hypnosis mind control?
 Of course not.
 Again, you're not asleep, just really focused on something.
 And since you're not asleep, you can accept or reject what others are suggesting or even ordering you to do.
 The exception is with volunteers at a hypnosis stage show who respond to "orders" because they want to, otherwise they wouldn't be on the stage.

 Who can be hypnotized (mesmerized)?
 Anyone who can follow my instructions and trust in me that I have your best interest at heart.
-If, however, I ask you to "focus" on a thought, or let's say a spot on the wall, and to not take your eyes off of it (this is that concentrating on one thing I just spoke of) and to allow those things around you (which could easily distract you) to fade away - and you look away, then you're not following my suggestions and therefore you will not enter a hypnotic state of mind.
-It doesn't mean you can't enter hypnosis.
-It means that you're not following my suggestions at this particular point in time.
+If, however, I ask you to "focus" on one particular object and you look away, then you're not following my suggestions and therefore you will not enter a so called hypnotic state of mind.
+It doesn't mean you can't be hypnotized.
+It means that you're not willing to follow instructions at this point in time.

 What does hypnosis feel like?
 Your central nervous has calmed down, you've stopped fidgeting and you feel relaxed and you can still hear everything going on around you and, if your eyes are closed, you feel as if you could open them but you are so relaxed that you just want to keep your eyes closed and enjoy the experience.
 And here's a secret, your eyes don't have to be closed.
-The hypnotist can help you just as easily with your eyes wide open (which is where I mentioned the alternative word "relax" earlier).
-If they can't, then go to a different hypnotist.
+The hypnotist can help you just as easily with your eyes wide open.

 How effective is hypnosis?
 Hypnosis is very effective and often in just one session.
 However, each follow up session, if kept in a timely manner, allows what the hypnotist is telling you to sink deeper and deeper into your subconscious causing change to become more and more permanent.